robertbasic/aoc2017/README.md

 For puzzle 2, I just dumped all the `k`s from the `blocks` map into a file, found the line number on which the last line first appears/repeats, substracted it from the last line number, voila.

+## Day 7

+Solved the first puzzle with an "array diff".
+Built two slices, one with all the programs that are holding other programs, and another slice with all the programs that are being held by other programs.
+The difference between those two slices is the program that holds all the other programs.

+The second puzzle was harder.
+I didn't even solve it properly.

+Knowing the "root" program from the first puzzle, I built a tree of towers from the bottom up.
+Every tower has the name, the weight, the carried weight and the total weight.

+Then the idea was to go through this tree and find the out of balance tower.
+Ended up just dumping the whole tower tree into a file and then visually look for the branches that are out of balance until I spotted the one that has the wrong weight.